Ted-Vu/P2PMarkingApplicationRewrite/README.md

 © Ted Vu 2021.
 Disclaimer: This repo is an asset of Ted Vu.

+## Disclaimer:

+Please note that the project is currently under active development by Ted Vu, many bugs have not been resolved yet.

 ## Access

 The project can be accessed from this url: